Four Reasons To Look For A Higher Gold Price And One To Suggest A Decline

 On the other hand, it would seem that some profit-taking may be in order, which could restrain gold prices in the near term, keeping it range-bound between $1,890 and $1,920 an ounce.
 The pieces are certainly in place for gold prices to run higher in the long term, with the possibilities of runaway inflation, a war between Ukraine and Russia, a Fed mistake, and an economic downturn pitted against rising interest rates.

 However, while the seemingly pro-gold factors outnumber those that tend to run against higher gold prices, history shows that anything can happen.
-Thus, investors are advised to be vigilant and avoid making knee-jerk reactions based on emotions.7 Manufacturing Stocks That Will Overcome Current Difficulties
+Thus, investors are advised to be vigilant and avoid making knee-jerk reactions based on emotions.7 Metaverse Stocks That May Go Out of This World

 .